sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Subversion variants of \Provides... macros
+Short desc    : Subversion variants of \Provides... macros
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package introduces Subversion variants of the standard
+Descript     : The package introduces Subversion variants of the standard
              : LaTeX macros \ProvidesPackage, \ProvidesClass and \ProvidesFile
              : where the file name and date is extracted from Subversion Id
              : keywords.
 The file name may also be given explicitly as an